TechnicJelle/GXPTechComparison/README.md

 One more reason to move to .NET 8.

 ## Conclusion
-The Modern technology stack is more performant than the Legacy technology stack, while also being more modern, better supported, better documented, and just plain simpler, while still offering more control and features in case you want it at the same time.
+The Modern technology stack is generally more performant than the Legacy technology stack.
+It is also being more modern, better supported, better documented, and just plain simpler, while still offering more control and features in case you want it at the same time.

 Even though SkiaSharp may be a bit slower at image loading than System.Drawing,